flaneurette/PHP-Traffic-Volumizer/README.md

 Anti Traffic Volume Analysis

-> In short: most websites have a fixed number of bytes, this is the page size.
-Slight deviations exists.
-Someone can calulate the hashsize of a page, and store it.
-Now they have traffic volume hashes.
-Even if your end-to-end connection is encrypted, a malicious actor might calculate your traffic volume, despite your encryption.
-If the malicious actor has a database full of relevant and daily updated hashes of many websites (easy to scrape the entire IPv4 space and calculate hashes multiple times a day), they can accurately guess which website you are probably viewing, in real time.
-This is called traffic volume analysis, and there are ways to mitage this.
+> In short: Most websites have a largely fixed total page size, with only minor variations.
+This means the total number of bytes transferred when loading a page is often predictable.
+An observer can measure this traffic volume, store it as a fingerprint, and build a database of such fingerprints for many websites.
+Even when an end‑to‑end connection is fully encrypted, a malicious actor can still observe traffic volume and timing.
+By comparing this metadata against a large, frequently updated database of known site fingerprints - which can be obtained by continuously crawling large parts of the IPv4 space - the observer can often infer which website a user is visiting in real time.
+This technique is known as traffic volume analysis (or website fingerprinting).
+While encryption protects the content of communication, it does not hide metadata such as packet sizes and transfer patterns.
+There are mitigation techniques, but they typically involve trade‑offs in bandwidth, latency, or usability.

 ## What is Traffic Volume Analysis?